-7. Acquisition and Disposition of Companies

-(b) American Innovative Minerals, LLC
+7. Acquisition of American Innovative Minerals, LLC

 On March 20, 2017, the Company entered into and closed the Membership Interest Purchase Agreement with AIM (the "Membership Agreement") whereby the Company acquired 100% legal and beneficial interests in mineral properties located in Nevada, Idaho and Utah for a total cash purchase price of \$2 million in cash and honouring pre-existing NSRs.